electrode-io/electrode/samples/universal-material-ui/README.md

 7. Update `client/styles/base.css` with styles for [material-ui].
 8. Test [material-ui] component by adding a [RaisedButton] to `client/components/home.jsx`
 9. Watch [webpack-dev-server] update your bundle and refresh browser to see changes.
+10. Add `global.navigator.userAgent` to `server/index.js` as required by [material-ui] for [Server Rendering].
+11. Watch [webpack-dev-server] update your bundle and refresh browser to see changes.

 ## Usage